DenaroCF/LS-Base16-Atelier-Forest-by-Denaro/README.md

 # Logseq Base16 Atelier Forest by Denaro
-Logseq theme based on "Base16 Atelier Forest" <u>special thanks to Nikdoof</u>
+Logseq theme based on "Base16 Atelier Forest" special thanks to [Nikdoof](https://twitter.com/nikdoof_?s=20)

 _**You can find how to install the theme at the end of the text.**_